KDE/documentation-docs-kdenlive-org/cutting_and_assembling/editing.rst

 When this feature is on, dragging the beginning of one clip near to the end of another will result at the end of the first clip snapping into place to be perfectly aligned with the beginning of the second clip.
 As you move the two ends near to each other, as soon as they get within a certain small distance, they snap together so there is no space and no overlap.
 Note that this occurs even if the clips are on different tracks in the timeline.

-Clips will also snap to the cursor position, markers and :ref:`guides`.
+Clips will also snap to the cursor position, markers and :doc:`guides`.

 Fit Zoom to Project